 In Volume 1/Episode 9, when Klein asks Asuna to take care of Kirito.
 It's played for laughs in the LN, but is heartwarming in the anime.

-Chapter 19 when we finally get to see the story behind Asuna and her actions with Kirito and damn is it full of fluff from their accidental meeting and to their in-game marriage.
+Chapter 19, when we finally get to see the story behind Asuna and her actions with Kirito, and damn, isn't it full of fluff from their accidental meeting to their in-game marriage.

 Episode 4 with Kirito and Silica with Kirito talking about his sister and how he's been so aloof towards her once he found out they're not biological siblings and feels so bad for ignoring her.
 Silica tells him that she's sure that his sister still loves him anyway which ends up making him smile.

-The last parts of Chapter 15 and up until 16 and its aww.
+The last parts of Chapter 15 and up until 16.